-The Audit and Governance Committee (the "Committee") is established by the board of directors (the "Board of Directors") of Canadian Energy Services & Technology Corp. (the "Corporation"), for the purpose of: (i) overseeing the accounting and financial reporting processes of the Corporation including the reviews and audits of the financial statements of the Corporation; and (ii) maintaining and enhancing the Corporation's corporate governance practices, including identifying and recommending qualified individuals in respect of the Board of Directors.
+The Audit Committee (the "Committee") is established by the board of directors (the "Board of Directors") of Canadian Energy Services & Technology Corp. (the "Corporation") for the purpose of overseeing the accounting and financial reporting processes of the Corporation, including the reviews and audits of the financial statements of the Corporation.

-The Audit and Governance Committee shall assist the Board of Directors in fulfilling its oversight responsibilities by monitoring, among other things:
+The Committee shall assist the Board of Directors in fulfilling its oversight responsibilities by monitoring, among other things:

-- (a) the quality and integrity of the financial statements and related disclosure of the Corporation; - (b) compliance by the Corporation with legal and regulatory requirements that could have a material effect upon the financial position of the Corporation which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole; - (c) the independent auditor's qualifications and independence; - (d) the performance of the Corporation's independent auditor; and - (e) the performance of the Board of Directors, individual members of the Board of Directors, committees and the Chair of the Board of Directors.
+- (a) the Corporation's financial accounting and reporting processes; - (b) the quality and integrity of the financial statements and related disclosure of the Corporation; - (c) compliance by the Corporation with legal and regulatory requirements that could have a material effect upon the financial position of the Corporation which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole; - (d) the independent auditor's qualifications and independence; and - (e) the performance of the Corporation's independent auditor.